 Email: firstname.lastname@example.orgTelephone: +44 (0)7944 711648

 Dr Robin Callender Smith is Honorary Professor of Media Law at the Centre for Commercial Law Studies (CCLS).
 He is a three-time graduate from Queen Mary University of London (QMUL) and a barrister.
-From 2015 – 2018 he had been Visiting Professor of Media Law at CCLS.

-From 2012 – 2014 he was a Deputy Chairman of the Regulatory Decisions Committee (RDC) of the Financial Conduct Authority (FCA) - formerly the Financial Services Authority (FSA) - dealing with high-profile and complex issues of market abuse, professional fitness to practice and corporate governance across the financial services sector including LIBOR and EURIBOR cases.
+From 2012 – 2014 he was a Deputy Chair of the Regulatory Decisions Committee (RDC) of the Financial Conduct Authority (FCA) - formerly the Financial Services Authority (FSA) - dealing with high-profile and complex issues of market abuse, professional fitness to practice and corporate governance across the financial services sector including LIBOR and EURIBOR cases.
 He joined the FCA’s RDC in 2005.

 He was an elected member from 2004 - 2007 of the Bar Council, a Vice Chairman of the Disability Committee and member of the Law Reform Committee (having led on the Mental Health Act 2007 and the Courts, Tribunals and Enforcement Act 2007).
 He was also an elected Member of Gray’s Inn Barristers’ Committee from 2004 – 2007.
 He is a Vice President of the London’s biggest youth charity London Youth having been a Trustee from 2006 – 2012.

 He is a Council of Europe (CoE) expert on Data Protection and Open Justice Issues.
 He led an expert delegation of practitioner colleagues from the Czech Republic, Estonia, Italy and Moldova in preparing and presenting a CoE report to the Supreme Court of Kazakhstan in January 2016 on Open Justice, data protection and judicial transparency issues in civil and criminal justice decision-making.